Things Couldn’t Possibly Get Worse

 The mere utterance of the phrase is a virtual guarantee that things are about to go horribly wrong.

-“Things are worse now aren’t they,” you say triumphantly.
+“Things are worse now, aren’t they,” you say triumphantly.

 After a lengthy recovery period and extensive physical and mental therapy, your friend is fine.

-On plus side, with all the scars on his face and the eyepatch, he looks like a real badass.
+On the plus side, with all the scars on his face and the eyepatch, he looks like a real badass.